Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of Massive Painting Data Set: Introduction

-Color boasts a long history as a subject of intensive scientific investigation from many points of view including physical, physiological, sensory, and so forth.
-Starting with two classical groundbreaking investigations by Newton~\cite{Newton1979} and Goethe~\cite{Goethe1970, Ribe2002}, modern research on color continues in full force in art, biology, medicine, and vision science~\cite{Land1959, Land1977} as well as physics.
-Here we introduce the concept of `color contrast' as the signature property of color use in a painting.
-As its name suggests, color contrast refers to the contrast effect originating from the color differences between clusters of colors in a painting.
-Examples of paintings in which color contrast is highly pronounced include Vincent van Gogh's (1853--1890) \textit{Starry Night} (1899) where a bright yellow moon floats against the dark blue sky and Piet Mondrian’s (1872--1944) \textit{Composition A} (1923) where well-defined geometric shapes of distinct colors are juxtaposed to form a `hard edge' painting, a popular style of the twentieth century.

-We propose a quantity we call \textit{seamlessness} for color contrast that incorporates the color profile and geometric composition of a painting.
-We show that this quantity is a useful indicator for characterizing distinct painting styles, which also allows us to track the stylistic evolution of western painting both on the aggregate and the individual levels (particularly for modern painters) by applying it to a total of 179 853 digital scans of paintings---the largest yet in our type of study---collected from multiple major online archives.
+Reflecting its ubiquity in nature and intriguing scientific characteristics, color boasts a long history as a subject of extensive scientific investigation in many fields such as physics (e.g., optics), biology (e.g., vision), and especially in the modern times, visual technology, to name only a few.
+The beginning of modern quantitative research on color can be attributed to two groundbreaking investigations by Newton~\cite{Newton1979} and Goethe~\cite{Goethe1970,Ribe2002} who focused on the nature of light as the combinations of, and differentiations between, colors that lay foundations to more modern research on color and vision~\cite{Land1959,Land1977}.
+Inspired by these works and subsequent developments, here we propose the concept of `color contrast' as a signature of how color has been used in a painting.
+As its name suggests, color contrast refers to the compound effect of chromatic differentiation originating from different colors in a painting.
+Well-known examples of paintings with intuitive, easily noticeable color contrast include Vincent van Gogh's (1853--1890) \textit{Starry Night} (1899) where a bright yellow moon is embedded in the dark blue sky and Piet Mondrian's (1872--1944) \textit{Composition A} (1923) where well-defined geometric shapes of distinct colors are juxtaposed to form the so-called `hard edge' painting, a style popularized during the twentieth century and became one of its signature styles.
+These two examples suggest that the sources of color contrast are the color difference (e.g., bright yellow versus dark blue) and the geometrical proximity (e.g., the juxtaposition of distinct colors generating clear, crisp boundaries).
+Based on this realization, in this paper we devise a statistical measure of the color contrast in a painting we label \textbf{seamlessness} $S$, demonstrate that this quantity is indeed a useful indicator for characterizing distinct painting styles, and finally apply it to nearly $180\,000$ digital scans of historical paintings--the largest yet in our type of study--to track the evolution of painting and characterize how individual painters have developed creatively.